This recipe for Keto Dutch Baby with Chocolate and Macadamias was first seen on Low Carb Maven where I am an author.

 - If your one who likes to make your own chocolate syrup, try making this Low Carb Fudge Sauce recipe.

 - Not a chocolate fan?
 Drizzle with some Sugar-Free Low Carb Caramel Sauce!

 *If you made this recipe, please give it a star rating*

 - Preheat oven to 400 degrees.
-Place 8" cast iron skillet with 2 tbsp butter in oven.
+Place 8" cast iron skillet with 2 tablespoon butter in oven.
 Let butter melt while the oven is preheating.

-- In a large mixing bowl, whisk together 1/4 cup almond flour, 2 tbsp coconut flour, 1/4 cup Classic Monkfruit Sweetener, and 1/8 tsp salt.
+- In a large mixing bowl, whisk together ¼ cup almond flour, 2 tablespoon coconut flour, ¼ cup Classic Monkfruit Sweetener, and ⅛ teaspoon salt.

-- In another large mixing bowl, add 4 large eggs, 1 tsp vanilla extract, and 1/4 cup heavy whipped cream.
+- In another large mixing bowl, add 4 large eggs, 1 teaspoon vanilla extract, and ¼ cup heavy whipped cream.
 Whisk until well combined.

 - Pour the egg mixture into the almond flour mixture and whisk until all dry ingredients have been incorporated into the wet ingredients.

 - Carefully remove skillet from oven and pour Dutch Baby batter into the skillet.

 - Return skillet to oven and bake for 15 minutes.
 Until Dutch Baby has puffed and is slightly browned on top.
 The sides of the Dutch Baby will have begun to pull away from the skillet.